 9. The next step depends on the tagging server URL you are using.
 You have to options here:

-Custom tagging URL is available for Pro and Business subscriptions.
-To set up a custom tagging URL, please upgrade your plan and add URL inside our service.
-Once you’ve done that, you need to modify the Google Tag Manager code added to your website’s source code.
-Use tagging URL that is located on your subdomain and past it instead of www.googletagmanager.com.
+- If you use a custom subdomain, you need to modify the Google Tag Manager code added to your site.
+Copy the tagging URL and past it instead of www.googletagmanager.com.
 Make sure you didn’t delete /gtm.js.

-10. Update Universal Analytics tagging URL inside WEB GTM container (if you are using GA4 jump to the next step).
+11. Update Universal Analytics tagging URL inside WEB GTM container (if you are using GA4 go to the next step).
 Edit Universal Analytics Base or Universal Analytics Variable inside WEB container -> Click More Settings -> Advanced configuration -> past tagging URL inside the field “transport URL”.
 Once done click save and publish web container.

 field name: transport_url